DevExpress-Examples/asp-net-web-forms-grid-load-file-from-client/Readme.md

 ![](grid.png)

-When a user clicks a button, the corresponding file name, which equals Employee ID, is added to the `window.location.href` property as a parameter.
+When a user clicks a button, the corresponding file name, which equals to the **Employee ID**, is added to the `window.location.href` property as a parameter.
 On the server side, the file with the specified name is send to the client in response.

 ```cs
 protected void Page_Load(object sender, EventArgs e) {